 Advisors are losing business due to subpar wealth management solutions

 While the right technology may give financial advisors an edge, the wrong technology can cost them real dollars and real clients.
 In the inaugural 2022 Connected Wealth Report, we asked financial advisors and executives across the U.S. for their perspective on the role that their technology plays in helping facilitate their business.
-Read the full press release.

 Read the report and gain insights like:

 of advisors have lost business from clients and prospects because of outdated technology

 of advisors say Millennials & Gen Z require a different type of engagement than Boomers and Gen X clients

 of advisors said that integrating social media platforms into client-facing tools is a must-have

 of advisors said deeper investment product knowledge has dramatically impacted the way they work with clients